-Susan Lamb was born in Palo Alto, California, but moved often with her family to such far-flung places as Alaska and Germany.
+Susan Lamb was born in Palo Alto, Calif., but moved often with her family to such far-flung places such as Alaska and Germany.
 Drawn to the loveliness and the literature of the ancient world and intrigued by how closely pre-Socratic philosophers observed nature, she earned a bachelor's degree in classical civilization at the University of California, Santa Barbara, and a master's in Aegean and Anatolian prehistory at Bristol University in England.
 She served as a ranger-naturalist in the National Park Service for seven years; her last assignment was as Desert View District Ranger-Naturalist at Grand Canyon National Park.
 It was here that her love of nature and science and her appreciation for diverse cultures converged.
 A chance assignment led to a freelance career writing interpretive natural and cultural histories and leading study tours in the west for the Smithsonian National Associates Program and other clients.
-She now lives in Flagstaff, Arizona, with her husband, photographer Tom Bean.
+She now lives in Flagstaff, Ariz., with her husband, photographer Tom Bean.
 Her new book is "Channel Islands National Park, Second Edition."